marcoantonio224/Trivia/backend/README.md

     Command:
     `pip install -r requirements.txt`

+  ### DATABASE SETUP
+    In order to install data in this trivia application, please make sure PostgreSQL is running and has created a trivia database on your local machine.
+Then from the terminal of the parent folder of `trivia.psql`, type the following command in the terminal:
+    `psql trivia < trivia.psql`

   ### DATABASE ACCESS
     In order to access the database, you must have Postgres up and running.
 From the backend folder, in the command line type: